 Founded in 1998, USA Compression has grown to serve a diverse customer base in many key producing oil & gas regions.

 USA Compression was co-founded by current CEO Eric D. Long in 1998 as a “start-up” compression services provider, with a strategic vision to operate with a differentiated business model – one focused on deploying standardized, new-build, large horsepower compressor packages for utilization in infrastructure applications.
-With private financial backing, USAC grew from a business plan to over 600,000 HP by the end of 2010, primarily focused on large horsepower units.
-In that time period, the Company’s geographic footprint, initially focused in the Fayetteville shale, grew to encompass a broader Mid-Continent presence, the Barnett shale, eastern Texas and the Haynesville shale, the Eagle Ford shale as well as entry into the Northeast by way of the Marcellus shale.
-The Company continues to grow its geographic reach, following existing customers and gaining new customers in regions including the Permian and Delaware Basins and the Utica shale.
+With private financial backing, USAC grew from a business plan to over 600,000 horsepower by the end of 2010, primarily focused on large horsepower units.

-In December of 2010, New York-based energy private equity firm Riverstone Holdings, LLC purchased a controlling stake in the company.
-In January 2013, USAC completed its initial public offering on the New York Stock Exchange and began trading as a publicly-listed master limited partnership (NYSE: USAC).
+In December 2010, a private equity firm purchased a controlling stake in the company and in January 2013, USAC completed its initial public offering on the New York Stock Exchange and began trading as a publicly-listed master limited partnership (NYSE: USAC).
 In August 2013, USAC completed the $182 million acquisition of certain assets of Tulsa, OK-based S&R Compression, adding the capability to provide gas lift compression services for crude oil production.
-These assets are primarily located in western Oklahoma and the Texas panhandle.
-As a result of the transaction, Argonaut Private Equity and its controlling owner, George B. Kaiser, became significant owners of common LP units of USAC.

-USAC continues to execute it organic growth plan and remains committed to its original business model – providing large horsepower compression services serving infrastructure applications.
+USAC continues to execute its organic growth plan and remains committed to its original business model – providing large horsepower compression services serving infrastructure applications.